vaidis/react-drupal-starter/README.md

 ### :floppy_disk: Installation

-You can use the installation script `drupal/anew.sh` to setup a fresh drupal 8 site ready to work with the react front-end
+You can use the installation script `drupal/anew.sh` to setup a fresh drupal 8 site ready to work with the react front-end.
 The script is tested on centos 8 with nginx/php-fpm, it uses `composer` and `drush`, and it needs to be run under `/var/www` dir (`/var/www/anew.sh`)

 For my normal setup on a centos 8 virtualbox machine with nginx/php-fpm, the Composer needed at least 4GB of ram and also a smal swap file to play nice without any problems